-Shadows in its basic level is free.
+The basic level of Shadows is free.

-It comes with a powerful set of functions and a full documentation.
-Features included in Shadows include:
+It comes with a robust set of functions and full documentation.
+Basic features found in all levels of Shadows include:

-- Plane sundials with polar style (horizontal, vertical declining, equatorial, polar, meridian), - Sundial drawn to scale 1, of any size and any orientation or reclination, - Compatible with any location on Earth, in northern or southern hemisphere (3,500 locations installed), - Style drawn to scale 1, - Tables of coordinates of hour line points and declination arcs, - Reporting of solar or mean time, with or without longitude correction, - Text frames that can be moved and resized on the sundial, with preinstalled list of mottoes, - Equation of time drawn in various forms, - Drawing of a protractor and azimuth circle, - Full online help, user interface translated in 14 languages, - And more...
+- Plane sundials with polar style (horizontal, vertical declining, equatorial, polar, meridian) - Sundials are drawn fullscale, at any size and any orientation or reclination - Compatible with any location on Earth, in the Northern or Southern hemisphere (5,000+ locations installed) - Styles are drawn fullscale - Tables of coordinates of hour line points and declination arcs - Reporting of solar or mean time, with or without longitude correction - Text frames that can be moved and resized on the sundial, with preinstalled list of mottoes in Latin, English, German or other languages - Export of coordinates to Excel - Copy-paste of drawings in bitmap format - Equation of time is drawn in various forms - Drawing of a protractor and azimuth circle - User manual of more than 150 pages, fully illustrated - User interface translated in 17 languages